arielgee/Sage-Like/.misc/tasks.md

 * seperate preferences into blockes with captions ?
 * remove/hide the jump list button when there are no feed-items to display. for example an error ('Failed to get feed data') or an empty feed
 * The stripHtmlTags() removed iframe tags and left the content of the iframe. m_sRxFrameTag was fixed to include the content.
+* bypass redirect to feedPreview: when responding status code is '301 Moved Permanently' the EXTRA_URL_PARAM_NO_REDIRECT parameter is removed from url and redirect is not skipped. (fix for Fx84 and up)
 ---

 ## Now